plasma-mobile/docs/FAQ.md

 # Frequently Asked Questions & Common Pitfalls

+## What is the default user and password of the development image?

 ## I can't connect to the phone using SSH

 If you're not using network-manager on the host system, the network might not be set up as needed.
 You can do the following to have that happen automatically: